The 10 Whitest Cities In New York For 2026

 We measured the locations with the highest percentage of white people in New York.
 According to the most recent data, this list provides accurate information on the whitest places in New York.

-The most White cities in New York are New Square, Lancaster, Kiryas Joel, Lawrence, Malone, East Aurora, Bath, Hilton, Wesley Hills, and Johnstown.
+The most White cities in New York are Lancaster, Kiryas Joel, Malone, East Aurora, New Square, Bath, Lawrence, Hamburg, Massena, and Hudson Falls.

 If you’re curious enough, here are the least White places in New York: